CAVEconnectome/dash-connectivity-viewer/TO_CONFIG.md

 All remaining values are, in general, optional.
 However, variations in schema (particularly synapse schema) might demand some settings to make it work.

+* `disallow_live_query` : If set to True, live query toggle is disabled.
+Default is False.

 #### If left unset, inferred by info service

 * `voxel_resolution` : voxel resolution to use for the viewer, as three numbers separated by commas with no spaces.
 Can also be looked up from the info service, which is preferable.